Carlton Colville Scouts Memorial: Accident

 The 1st Carlton (St Mark's) Sea Scouts Troop camped at nearby Somerleyton during the Whitsun week of 1914.
 The troop were led by Scoutmaster Thornton Lory (aged 34), Assistant Scoutmaster Sydney Searle (18) and Naval Instructor James Lewington (30).
 The scouts were Reginald Middleton (14), Arthur Beare (14), Sydney Thrower (16) and Stanley Wood (17).
 The party had travelled there along the River Waveney by sailing boat without event.
 The troop struck camp on the morning of 1 June 1914 and embarked on the boat for the return journey at 8:30 am.

-Soon after departing the party lowered the mast and sail of the boat to pass beneath the bridge carrying the Lowestoft–Norwich rail line across the river.
-Once they had rowed beneath the bridge the group attempted to rehoist the sail.
-It was caught by a strong north-easterly wind (from behind the boat) which forced the front of the vessel under water and caused it to quickly capsize.
+Soon after departing, the party lowered the mast and sail of the boat to pass beneath the bridge carrying the Lowestoft–Norwich rail line across the river.
+Once they had rowed beneath the bridge, the group attempted to rehoist the sail.
+It was caught by a strong north-easterly wind, from behind the boat, which forced the front of the vessel under water and caused it to quickly capsize.
 Many of the occupants were trapped beneath the sail and all were drowned except Wood who managed to swim to one of the banks.
 Three holidaymakers on a nearby yacht attempted a rescue, assisted by people from the Duke's Head Hotel and a local doctor.
-The group recovered the bodies by 1 pm and took them to the hotel, where they were covered by a Union Flag.
-The party were buried as a group in a grave at the New Cemetery, Carlton Colville, following a service at St Mark's Church, with which the troop was associated.
+The group recovered the bodies by 1 pm and took them to the hotel.
+The party were buried as a group, in a grave at the New Cemetery, Carlton Colville, following a service at St Mark's Church, with which the troop was associated.
 The funeral was attended by 300 Scouts from across East Anglia and some 200 wreaths were laid on the grave.

-A coroner's inquest was held into the accident, though Wood was too ill to attend.
+A coroner's inquest was held into the accident but Wood was too ill to attend.
 The inquest found that, apart from Lewington, all those aboard were "indifferent swimmers" and that the boat was overloaded and the weight unevenly distributed.
-It heard evidence from a witness that all the baggage was loaded at the front of the boat, making it front-heavy, and that it was found with its boom stuck deep into the river bed.
+It heard evidence from a witness that all the baggage was loaded at the front of the boat, making it front-heavy and that it was found with its boom stuck deep into the river bed.
 The inquest was told by another witness that the person in charge of the vessel should have foreseen the danger posed by the wind and moored before raising sail.
-The founder of the Boy Scouts movement, Sir Robert Baden-Powell, and the headquarters of the Sea Scouts Association sent their condolences.
+The Boy Scouts Association's chief, Sir Robert Baden-Powell and its headquarters commissioner of Sea Scouts sent their condolences.